January 21, 2011.

 In those days little notice was taken of the canvasback and red-head (then often called "bull-necks"); and as to the booby, now grown so famous, a raft at hand would not have enticed a shot; they were considered a nuisance; once in a while the boys would take a shot at them for fun, to see them dive at the flash.

 The canvas-back and red-head were not very plentiful in the shallow waters frequented mostly by oldtime gunners, but they would be found in large numbers in the deep water of the sound and on its margin; also, in the deep, muddy waters of Bellow's Bay and Back Creek.
 It did not pay to seek these now famous ducks, which involved in shooting them at long range and wading to the armpits after them; there were plenty of the common ones to be had with far less trouble.
 Furthermore, these two notables could dive at the flash, as well as the booby.
 These famous Bull-necks were always sold in Norfolk; one dollar was the maximum price for the canvas-back, about one half to three quarters of that price for red-heads, and usually from twenty-five to fifty cents for a pair of the common ones.
 So it did not pay to hunt for a pair of bull-necks when perhaps a dozen pairs of the common ones could be had with much less trouble.

 But few of the old-time hunters purchased powder and shot by the keg and bag; some like Cooper, Bowden, Simpson I and some others may have done so; but the majority sent to Norfolk for ammunition in small quantities, when it could not be had at the Island shops.

-Those shops could often furnish the majority of small gunners with
+Those shops could often furnish the majority of small gunners

-shot.
+two pounds shot.
 By a peak in my makeup, I hear that call yet.